 III.
 STANDARD PROVISIONS – MONITORING

-A. Sampling and Analyses – This section is a supplement to III.A and III.B of Standard Provisions (Attachment D)
+A. Sampling and Analyses – Supplement to Attachment D, Provisions III.A and III.B

-1. Use of Certified Laboratories

-Water and waste analyses shall be performed by a laboratory certified for these analyses in accordance with California Water Code Section 13176.
+1. Certified Laboratories.
+Water and waste analyses shall be performed by a laboratory certified for these analyses in accordance with California Water Code section 13176.

-2. Use of Appropriate Minimum Levels

-Table C lists the suggested analytical methods for the 126 priority pollutants and other toxic pollutants that should be used, unless a particular method or minimum level (ML) is required in the MRP.

-For priority pollutant monitoring, when there is more than one ML value for a given substance, the Discharger may select any one of the analytical methods cited in Table C for compliance determination, or any other method described in 40 CFR part 136 or approved by U.S. EPA (such as the 1600 series) if authorized by the Regional Water Board.
-However, the ML must be below the effluent limitation and water quality objective.
-If no ML value is below the effluent limitation and water quality objective, then the method must achieve an ML no greater than the lowest ML value indicated in Table C. All monitoring instruments and equipment shall be properly calibrated and maintained to ensure accuracy of measurements.
+2. Minimum Levels.
+For the 126 priority pollutants, the Discharger should use the analytical methods listed in Table B unless the Monitoring and Reporting Program (MRP, Attachment E) requires a particular method or minimum level (ML).
+All monitoring instruments and equipment shall be properly calibrated and maintained to ensure accuracy of measurements.

-3. Frequency of Monitoring

-The minimum schedule of sampling analysis is specified in the MRP portion of the permit.
+3. Monitoring Frequency.
+The MRP specifies the minimum sampling and analysis schedule.

-a.
-Timing of Sample Collection
+Sample Collection Timing

-1) The Discharger shall collect samples of influent on varying days selected at random and shall not include any plant recirculation or other sidestream wastes, unless otherwise stipulated by the MRP.
+The Discharger shall collect influent samples on varying days selected at random and shall not include any plant recirculation or other sidestream wastes, unless otherwise stipulated in the MRP.
+The Executive Officer may approve an alternative influent sampling plan if it is representative of plant influent and complies with all other permit requirements.

-2) The Discharger shall collect samples of effluent on days coincident with influent sampling unless otherwise stipulated by the MRP or the Executive Officer.
-The Executive Officer may approve an alternative sampling plan if it is demonstrated to be representative of plant discharge flow and in compliance with all other permit requirements.
+The Discharger shall collect effluent samples on days coincident with influent sampling, unless otherwise stipulated by the MRP.
+If influent sampling is not required, the Discharger shall collect effluent samples on varying days selected at random, unless otherwise stipulated in the MRP.
+The Executive Officer may approve an alternative effluent sampling plan if it is representative of plant discharge and in compliance with all other permit requirements.

-3) The Discharger shall collect grab samples of effluent during periods of day-time maximum peak effluent flows (or peak flows through secondary treatment units for facilities that recycle effluent flows).
+The Discharger shall collect effluent grab samples during periods of daytime maximum peak flows (or peak flows through secondary treatment units for facilities that recycle effluent).

-4) Effluent sampling for conventional pollutants shall occur on at least one day of any multiple-day bioassay test the MRP requires.
-During the course of the test, on at least one day, the Discharger shall collect and retain samples of the discharge.
-In the event a bioassay test does not comply with permit limits, the Discharger shall analyze these retained samples for pollutants that could be toxic to aquatic life and for which it has effluent limits.
+Effluent sampling for conventional pollutants shall occur on at least one day of any multiple-day bioassay the MRP requires.
+During the course of the bioassay, on at least one day, the Discharger shall collect and retain samples of the discharge.
+In the event that a bioassay result does not comply with effluent limitations, the Discharger shall analyze the retained samples for pollutants that could be toxic to aquatic life and for which it has effluent limitations.

-i.
-The Discharger shall perform bioassay tests on final effluent samples; when chlorine is used for disinfection, bioassay tests shall be performed on effluent after chlorination-dechlorination; and
+The Discharger shall perform bioassays on final effluent samples; when chlorine is used for disinfection, bioassays shall be performed on effluent after chlorination and dechlorination; and

-ii.
-The Discharger shall analyze for total ammonia nitrogen and calculate the amount of un-ionized ammonia whenever test results fail to meet the percent survival specified in the permit.
+The Discharger shall analyze for total ammonia nitrogen and calculate the amount of un-ionized ammonia whenever test results fail to meet effluent limitations.

-b.
 Conditions Triggering Accelerated Monitoring

-1) If the results from two consecutive samples of a constituent monitored in a 30-day period exceed the monthly average limit for any parameter (or if the required sampling frequency is once per month and the monthly sample exceeds the monthly average limit), the Discharger shall, within 24 hours after the results are received, increase its sampling frequency to daily until the results from the additional sampling show that the parameter is in compliance with the monthly average limit.
+Average Monthly Effluent Limitation Exceedance.
+If the results from two consecutive samples of a constituent monitored in a particular month exceed the average monthly effluent limitation for any parameter (or if the required sampling frequency is once per month and the monthly sample exceeds the average monthly effluent limitation), the Discharger shall, within 24 hours after the results are received, increase its sampling frequency to daily until the results from the additional sampling show that the parameter complies with the average monthly effluent limitation.